eusouorui/Challenge-CarAuction/README.md

 Soft deletes and timestamps were not implemented, but could have been.

+Some errors are handled via an alert box but with more time and complexity could have been added into custom .net annotations.

 4. Testing:

 This being a simple application no integration tests were performed.